smrfeld/dash-annotate-cv/README.md

 Supported tasks:
 * Annotation of images (whole image labels)

-Roadmap for future tasks:
 * Annotating multiple labels per image
 * Annotating bounding boxes

+Roadmap for future tasks:
-* Annotating videos
+* Annotating video events
-* Annotating tags
+* Annotating video tags

 **Note**: this library is not meant for production usage.
 It is meant to be used for quick prototyping and testing of annotation tasks.